IRIS-Digital-Dosimeter/IRIS-Project/docs/Report.md

     f_\text{actual} \text{ Hz}= (\frac{\text{number of data points in file}}{\text{length of file us}})\times 10^{-6}
 \end{align}
 ```
+D: CPD ~ 1/2 ms
+cycle per data point cpd
+    `expected duration = cpd*#data points`
+    gives_expected time of file

+    differnce of how long it took vs how long we expected it to take
+    if this ration is .1 then it took 10% longer than expected
+    2 = twice as long as expected
+Theory
+    `deadtime vs. expectation = (duration - expected duration)/expected duration`

+    we don't know if the cause of that is due to (x,y,z)

+How much of it is gaps
+    `deadtime due to gaps = (duration - #points*median dt) / (#points*median dt)`

+    median_dt = how long it takes to average all the sample (actual value)
+    `median dt = median(tAfter-tBefore)`

 Dead time
 >Starting with $t$ found in Time calculations